Can You Sell a House Without Probate in Texas?

 Ready to sell?

 DannyBuysHouses, located in San Antonio, will give you a cash offer on your property in less than 24 hours of making a request.
 As a bonus point, your property can be sold in less than a week.
 If you need to sell your San Antonio area house fast, we buy houses in San Antonio and all surrounding areas!
-We would like to get a no-obligation cash offer, call us now at 210-610-2511.
+We would like to get a no-obligation cash offer, call us today.
 Whether you decide to sell your house to us or not, we would like to help answer questions you might have about the process.